sguitjens/homework11/README.md

 ## Description

-This is an application that can be used to write, save, and delete notes.
-It uses an express backend to save and retrieve note data from a JSON file.
-The frontend code for this was provided, and the routes were added to make the application functional.
+This is a [node](https://nodejs.org/en/) application that can be used to write, save, and delete notes.
+It [express](https://expressjs.com/) on the backend to save and retrieve note data from a JSON file.
+It uses [ajax](https://api.jquery.com/jquery.ajax/) to make the service calls.
+The frontend code for this was provided, and the server routes were added to make the application functional.
+The application saves notes to a file named `db.json` on the backend.
+The data is stored and retrieved using the `fs` node module.

 ## HTML routes:

   * GET `/notes` - returns the `notes.html` file.

   * GET `*` - returns the `index.html` file

-* The application saves notes to a file named `db.json` on the backend.
-The data is stored and retrieved using the `fs` node module.

 ## API routes: